Antize/TFT-Overlay-Outdated/README.md

 ![Preview](Exemple3.png)

-## Antize TFT
+## Antize TFT Overlay
 Free character and object manager for League of Legends: Teamfight Tactics.

-Antize TFT can be put over your game to get an overview of characters and objects while playing, your game must set in Borderless or Windowed
+Antize TFT Overlay can be put over your game to get an overview of characters and objects while playing, your game must set in Borderless or Windowed

 LoL: Teamfight Tactics, League of Legends: TFT.